Mullah Rasool and the Taliban Splinter Faction

 In April 2013, the high profile yet secretive supreme leader of the Taliban insurgency, Mullah Omar, died of tuberculosis.
 The formal announcement of Omar’s death came two years later in 2015.
 The period after Omar’s death saw an internal power struggle among the Taliban, as individual commanders utilised their influence and leverage to race to become leader of the Afghan Taliban.

 Mullah Rasool was a powerful figure within the Taliban and was close with Omar before his death, however this did not prevent him from being outmanoeuvred by Mullah Mansoor, who later became the Taliban’s leader.
 Little is known about the internal disputes between commanders during this period, but Mansoor is believed to have wielded significant power in the group already and used this power to remove key figures who may oppose his leadership.
-Individuals such as Abdul Qayem Zakur and Rauf Kadem were removed as part of Mansoor’s consolidation of power (with Kadem being removed for “promoting Salafism”).
+Individuals such as Abdul Qayem Zakur and Rauf Kadem were removed as part of Mansoor’s consolidation of power (with Kadem being removed for ‘promoting Salafism,’ although it is highly likely more complicated reasons can explain Kadem’s removal.)
 The result of Mansour’s statesmanship was that his claim to leadership in 2015 was essentially a formality, much of the internal political work had been done already.

 Mansour’s claim to the leadership of the Taliban was highly disputed, with many figures pointing out that consultations over who should succeed Omar did not include key influential figures.
 A variety of figures came forward, including Omar’s eldest son, Mullah Yaqoob.
 One of the most prominent of those that opposed Mansoor was Mullah Rasool, who broke away from Mansoor’s Taliban and formed his own group, based on the belief that Mansoor’s claim was illegitimate.
 Mansoor’s Quetta Shura in turn claimed that Rasool is funded by Washington and Kabul and is not Taliban.
 In doing so, Rasool fostered a number of relationships with local power brokers and regional players alike, and to this day, his splinter faction remains a thorn, albeit relatively small, in the Taliban’s side.

-Mullah Rasool is a Pashtun from the Nurzai sub-tribe, believed to have come from the Loy Kariz village of the Spin Boldak district in Kandahar, close to the Pakistani border (although many believe Rasool to be from the Bakwa district of Farah.)
-Rasool was close with Mullah Omar in the years leading up to the US invasion in 2001 and was an influential member of the Rabbani Shura.
-Rasool was appointed as the Provincial Governor of Nimroz Province and is believed to have used this position of power in the same way that many Taliban commanders did in their own respective areas, Rasool taxed incoming goods (especially drugs) and created a complex patronage network in order to galvanize his own power.
+Mullah Rasool is a Pashtun from the Nurzai sub-tribe, believed to have come from the Loy Kariz village of the Spin Boldak district in Kandahar, close to the Pakistani border (although some believe Rasool to be from the Bakwa district of Farah.)
+Rasool was close with Mullah Omar in the years leading up to the US invasion in 2001 and was an influential member of the Rabbari Shura.
+Rasool was appointed as the Provincial Governor of Nimroz Province and is believed to have used this position of power in the same way that many Taliban commanders did in their own respective areas.
+Rasool taxed goods passing through his area, drugs included, and created a complex patronage network in order to galvanize his own power.
 Rasool and some of his deputies are also believed to have been violent sectarians, who have targeted ethnic and tribal groups opposed to the Taliban.

 Whilst many members of the Taliban questioned the legitimacy of Mullah Mansour’s claim to leadership, few went as far as Rasool in creating their own splinter faction.
 Rasool’s faction, which calls itself the ‘High Council of Islamic Emirate of Afghanistan’ formed in 2015 and since then has clashed with Taliban commanders loyal to Mansour (and later Akhundzada) on multiple occasions.
 Rasool does not refer to his faction as a splinter faction, and instead maintains the narrative that his faction is the ‘true’ Taliban, in reference to his claim to the leadership.
 Rasool’s faction has frequently accused the Taliban of being stooges of the Pakistani ISI, although such claims are thrown in abundance within Afghan Taliban discourse.

 Rasool was not alone in forming his faction, as key figures such as Mullah Mansoor Dadullah joined him.
 Dadullah was a useful asset to Rasool’s Taliban, in that he bought fighters and influence into the group.
 Dadullah was a member of the Pashtun Kakar sub-tribe and a native of the Dehrawod district of Oruzgan, helping to expand Rasool’s influence deeper into the country.
 Dadullah in turn, formed an alliance of convenience with the Islamic Movement of Uzbekistan (IMU) who joined with Dadullah’s forces in the Arghandab district of Zabul immediately after the announcement of Rasool’s break with the Quetta Shura.
-The IMU in turn had defected to the recently formed Islamic State – Khorosan Province (then still in its early period of conception.)
+The IMU in turn had begun to cooperate with the newly formed IS-KP, although the groups relationship with IS-KP requires nuanced analysis.
 Dadullah’s fighters, supported by members of the IMU, clashed with fighters of Mansour in Zabul in fierce fighting, eventually leading to the death of Dadullah.
 Dadullah had been a frequent critic of Mansour, and the fighting in Zabul appears to have been the culmination of tension between Dadullah and Mansour as much as it was a clash between the splinter faction and the Quetta Shura.

-Since the defeat of Dadullah, Rasool’s faction has maintained its conflict with the rest of the Taliban, now led by Mullah Akhunzadah.
+Since the defeat of Dadullah, Rasool’s faction has maintained its conflict with the rest of the Taliban, now led by Mullah Haibatullah.
 In opposing the Afghan Taliban (or more accurately, the fighters who don’t recognise Rasool as the ‘real’ Afghan Taliban,) Rasool has inevitably attracted the attention of regional players and commanders alike.
-The fact that Rasool has been able to maintain his resistance, an aspect in which many dissident Taliban commanders have failed, suggests he boasts noticeable power.
-Rasool’s faction is closely tied to the Nurzai sub-faction in the area, meaning that Rasool’s presence in many parts of western Afghanistan is likely based on cooperation with locals rather than coercion.

 Rasool’s Relationship with IS-KP

 Rasool did not merge his defection from the Quetta Shura with a defection to IS-KP, and instead chose to form his own group, claiming to be the true Taliban.
 Rasool went as far as to say that IS-KP were brothers shortly after they announced their presence in Afghanistan, in recognition of their common jihadi principles, but under the caveat that they are not welcome in Afghanistan.
 Rasool is also believed to have approached IS-KP to discuss military cooperation, although the talks are not believed to have made any solid progress.
 Little is known about any actual contact between the two groups, but it is likely that any cooperation between the two groups would be part of a marriage of convenience, rather than an alliance bound by ideological and strategic cooperation.
-Dadullah’s involvement with the IMU, who were allied with IS-KP does link Rasool with IS, albeit indirectly, although to say such a tie represents long term cooperation would be a misinterpretation.
+Dadullah’s involvement with the IMU, who were allied with IS-KP does in theory link Rasool with IS, albeit indirectly, although to say such a tie represents long term cooperation would be a misinterpretation.
+Furthermore, the relationship with the IMU and IS-KP is highly complex and their relationship does not represent a solid connection between the two groups, this further serves to highlight that drawing connections between IS-KP and Rasool via the IMU is tenuous.

 Figure 1: IS-KP activity in East Afghanistan from the 1st of January 2019 to the 15th February, 2019